GDP per capita, consumption per capita and price level indices

 Table 2 shows countries' price levels to the right, with the EU average at 100, for AIC only.
 It also shows the exchange rates applied in the calculation of the price level indices (see methodology described in Data sources).
 In the following, the discussion is restricted to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.

-Luxembourg has the highest price levels among the Member States, 53% above the EU average.
-However, the EFTA countries Switzerland, Norway and Iceland have higher price levels, at 80%, 49% and 47% above the EU average, respectively.
-The EU Member States Denmark, Sweden, Ireland and Finland have price levels more than 20% above the EU average.
-The United Kingdom has a price level 24% above that average.
-Austria, The Netherlands, Belgium, France, Germany and Italy are the other EU Member States with price levels above the EU average.
+Luxembourg has the highest price levels among the Member States, 49% above the EU average.
+However, the EFTA countries Switzerland, Iceland and Norway have higher price levels, at 76%, 61% and 57% above the EU average, respectively.
+The EU Member States Denmark, Ireland, Sweden and Finland have price levels more than 20% above the EU average.
+Austria, The Netherlands, Belgium, Germany, France and Italy are the other EU Member States with price levels above the EU average.

-Spain and Cyprus have a price level less than 10% below the EU average, followed by Malta, Portugal, Slovenia, Greece, Estonia and Slovakia at less than 20% below the EU average.
-Latvia has a price level situated less than 30% below the EU average, followed by Czechia (30% below the EU average), Lithuania and Croatia with price levels less than 40% below that average.
-Hungary, Poland, followed by the candidate countries Albania, Serbia, EU Member State Bulgaria, the potential candidate country Bosnia-Herzegovina and Montenegro (candidate country) have price levels between 40% and 50% below the EU average.
-The Member State Romania, the candidate countries North Macedonia and Turkey (68% below that average) all have price levels more than 50% below the EU average.
+Spain, Cyprus and Malta have a price level less than 10% below the EU average, followed by Slovenia, Portugal, Greece, Estonia and Slovakia at less than 20% below the EU average.
+Latvia and Czechia have a price level situated less than 30% below the EU average, followed by Lithuania, Croatia and Hungary with price levels less than 40% below that average.
+Poland, followed by the candidate countries Albania, Serbia, Montenegro, the potential candidate country Bosnia-Herzegovina and EU Member State Bulgaria, have price levels between 40% and 50% below the EU average.
+The Member State Romania has a price level at 50% below the EU average, the candidate countries North Macedonia and Turkey have price levels at 53% and 65% below the EU average, respectively.

 Exchange rates are crucial in determining price levels, and exchange rate movements consequently often have a big impact on the development of price levels over time.
-In fact, several of the major price level changes observed between 2018 and 2020 can be at least partly explained by fluctuations of a country's currency against the Euro.
-In 2019 and 2020, the national currency of Turkey showed a large depreciation against the Euro; the same country shows the largest decrease of price levels between 2018 and 2020.
+In fact, several of the major price level changes observed between 2019 and 2021 can be at least partly explained by fluctuations of a country's currency against the Euro.
+In 2020 and 2021, the national currency of Turkey showed a large depreciation against the Euro.
+Iceland shows the largest decrease of price levels between 2019 and 2021.

-These figures show that, firstly, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 37-country group, which can be partially impacted by the volatility of exchange rates.
-Secondly, over this three-year period, price levels are very slightly converging within EA-19, EU and for all 37 countries.
+These figures show that, firstly, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 36-country group, which can be partially impacted by the volatility of exchange rates.
+Secondly, over this three-year period, price levels are very slightly converging for all 36 countries.

 The data in this article are produced by the Eurostat-OECD Purchasing power parities programme.
 The full methodology used in the programme is described in the Eurostat-OECD Methodological manual on purchasing power parities.